 When facing the challenges of stress and trauma, we need caring professionals in our court.
-Therefore, a stress and trauma-informed care approach include learning to:
+Therefore, a stress and trauma-informed care approach includes learning to:

 - Work with our clients and focus on helping them reach their recovery goals.

-- Ethically support clients explore their somatic experiences with supportive coping and self-regulation skills.
+- Ethically support clients to explore their somatic experiences with supportive coping and self-regulation skills.

 - Recognize and hold space for the emotional cycles and rollercoasters of shame, pride, resistance, acceptance, love, and self-loathing.